Project Skara: Tooling is now open source and available on GitHub

-Last month, the JDK team made a call for discussion in order to investigate a number of options for JDK source code management.
-But is it time to retire Mercurial in favor of Git?
-Let’s have a closer look at what the experts had to say on that and what the community’s reaction has been so far.
+Last year, the JDK team made a call for discussion in order to investigate a number of options for JDK source code management.
+Is it time to retire Mercurial in favor of Git?
+We asked our readers and the answer was a definite “yes!”.
+Today, we revisit the discussion as the JDK team takes the next step and makes the tooling for Project Skara available on GitHub.

 It has already been three weeks since the JDK team launched the discussion in order to investigate alternatives for JDK source code management and the community seems to have made up its mind.
 Or has it?